Error estimates for full discretization by an almost mass conservation technique for Cahn--Hilliard systems with dynamic boundary conditions: Stability of the numerical scheme

 \subsection{Results by Dahlquist and Nevanlinna $\&$ Odeh \footnote{Up to some changes, the text of this preparatory subsection is taken from \cite[Section~6.3]{BullerjahnKovacs2024}.}}

 In order to derive energy estimates for BDF methods up to order $5$, we need the following important results from the $G$-stability theory of \cite[Theorem~3.3]{Dahlquist1978}, slightly extended to semi-inner products in \cite[Lemma~3.5]{ContriKovacsMassing2023}, and the multiplier technique of \cite[Section~2]{NevanlinnaOdeh1981}. \begin{lem} Let $\delta (\zeta)= \sum_{j=0}^q \delta_j \zeta^j$ and $\mu(\zeta)=\sum_{j=0}^q \mu_j \zeta^j$ be polynomials of degree at most $q$, and at least one of them of degree $q$, that have no common divisor.
-Let $(\cdot , \cdot )$ be a semi-inner product on a Hilbert space $H$.
-Then there exists a symmetric positive definite matrix $G=(g_{ij}) \in \mathbb{R}^{q\times q}$, such that, for all $w_0,\dotsc,w_q \in H$, we have
+Let $(\cdot , \cdot )$ be a semi-inner product on a complex Hilbert space $H$.
+If